 John L. Gray Professor of Law

 Sitkoff’s research focuses on economic and empirical analysis of trusts, estates, and fiduciary administration.
-His work has been published in leading scholarly journals such as the Yale Law Journal, the Stanford Law Review, the Columbia Law Review, and the Journal of Law and Economics, and the Journal of Empirical Legal Studies.
-Sitkoff is the surviving co-author of Wills, Trusts, and Estates (Aspen 9th ed.
-2013), the leading American coursebook on trusts and estates, and he is an editor of the forthcoming Oxford Handbook of Fiduciary Law, to be published by Oxford University Press.
+His work has been published in leading scholarly journals such as the Yale Law Journal, the Stanford Law Review, the Columbia Law Review, the Journal of Law and Economics, and the Journal of Empirical Legal Studies.
+Sitkoff is the lead coauthor of Wills, Trusts, and Estates (Aspen 10th ed.
+2017), the most popular American coursebook on trusts and estates, and he is an editor of the forthcoming Oxford Handbook of Fiduciary Law, to be published by Oxford University Press.
 Sitkoff’s research has been featured in the New York Times, Wall Street Journal, and Financial Times, among other media.

 Sitkoff serves as an advisory consultant and expert witness in litigation and regulatory matters involving wills, trusts, estates, and fiduciary administration.
 He has also led training workshops for trust officers and other professional fiduciaries.
 Sitkoff edits the Wills, Trusts, and Estates abstracting journal in the Social Science Research Network, is a past chair of the Section on Trusts and Estates of the Association of American Law Schools, and is an academic fellow of the American College of Trust and Estate Counsel.

 Prior to joining the legal academy, Sitkoff was a law clerk to then Chief Judge Richard A. Posner of the United States Court of Appeals for the Seventh Circuit.
 At the University of Chicago Law School, from which he graduated with High Honors, Sitkoff was the Managing Editor of the Law Review, was selected for the Order of the Coif, and was awarded the Olin Prize as the outstanding graduate of his class in law and economics.